Nguyễn Trần Duy Nhất: ONE Championship

 Nguyễn Trần Duy Nhất made his ONE Championship debut at ONE Championship: Immortal Triumph on September 6, 2019.
 It was ONE's first event ever held in Vietnam and the first event to feature all-striking matches.
 He faced Azwan Che Wil of Malaysia, whom he knocked out in the third round.

 On November 22, 2019, he faced Yuta Watanabe at ONE Championship: Edge Of Greatness, where he won with via second-round head kick knockout.

+Muay Thai Grand Prix

+On December 29, 2022, Nguyễn Trần Duy Nhất faced Anon Rachvicha at MTGP: The Home Coming.
+He defeated Rachvicha to win the MTGP 60kg Silver Belt Championship.

+Return to ONE

+Nguyễn made his return to ONE Championship against Denis Purić at ONE Fight Night 17 on December 8, 2023.
+He lost the fight via knockout in the second round.

+Nguyễn faced Johan Ghazali on June 8, 2024, at ONE 167.
+He won the fight via unanimous decision.